Brazil embassy move to Jerusalem a question of 'when' not 'if': Netanyahu

-"It's not a question of 'if' but of 'when'," Netanyahu told members of Rio's Jewish community, according to multiple Brazilian media.
+"It's not a question of 'if' but of 'when'," Netanyahu told members of Rio's Jewish community, his office said in a statement.

 He said Brazil's president-elect Jair Bolsonaro assured him of the move in a meeting on Friday.